 Explore your neighbourhood.
 However long you’ve lived in Bath, there’s always something new to find and a tale to be told, with the glorious green landscape within easy reach of the city centre.
-Highly recommended: In the Footsteps of the Navigators; Home Sweet Home; An Exploration of Solsbury Hill; Windy Ridge Walk with Nick Hunt and Mr B’s; Steps to Heaven; and William Beckford’s Lansdown.
+Highly recommended: In the Footsteps of the Navigators; Home Sweet Home; An Exploration of Solsbury Hill; Exploring Lansdown with author Nick Hunt and Mr B’s walking book group; Steps to Heaven; and William Beckford’s Lansdown.

 Walking for Wellbeing.
 Being active outdoors (even a little bit more than usual) can improve your mental and physical wellbeing.
 Our walks are free and friendly.
 They are guided by someone who knows the area, its history and wildlife well.
 Last year, many people joined the walks on their own and discovered new places.
 All our walks will get you out and about, have a look for the ones that are shorter (eg the Skyline walks; Interfaith Pilgrimage) or with added interest (Home Sweet Home), but you’ll know best what you’d like to do.
 The Nature and Wellbeing Walk or Sydney Gardens Walk, for People with Memory Loss may also be for you.
 Or you can try out Nordic Walking, with taster sessions.

 Family Friendly.
-We have child friendly walks on both Saturday 15th and 22nd – exploring the countryside from Twerton and a woodland walk in Smallcombe Woods.
+We have child friendly walks – Family Walk Southside of Bath, Story telling in Carr’s Wood and a woodland walk in Smallcombe Woods.
 Several of the walks are suitable for children – you’ll know how far they can walk, and all the bat walks are designed with them in mind.

 Further afield and across many fields.
 Join in the Somer Valley Walking Festival or take a short bus or train ride and Discover Bradford on Avon.
 For a real challenge, and to raise sponsorship for a good cause – try the Julian House Circuit of Bath Walk – you don’t have to do the full 20 miles.